ROSEN, LEADING INVESTOR COUNSEL, Encourages Crowdstrike Holdings, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Actio...

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of Class A common stock of CrowdStrike Holdings, Inc. (NASDAQ: CRWD) between November 29, 2023 and July 29, 2024, both dates inclusive (the“Class Period”), of the important September 30, 2024 lead plaintiff deadline.
+WHY: New York, N.Y., August 20, 2024.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of Class A common stock of CrowdStrike Holdings, Inc. (NASDAQ: CRWD) between November 29, 2023 and July 29, 2024, both dates inclusive (the“Class Period”), of the important September 30, 2024 lead plaintiff deadline.

 WHAT TO DO NEXT: To join the CrowdStrike class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email ... for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 30, 2024 .
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.